 PARIS.- David Zwirner

-is presenting Assum Preto, an exhibition of new and recent works by Brazilian artist Lucas Arruda, on view at the gallerys Paris location.
-This marks the artists third solo presentation with the gallery.
+is presenting an exhibition of new work by Andra Ursuţa (b.
+1979), on view at the gallerys Paris location.
+This is the Romanian-born, New Yorkbased artists debut solo presentation with David Zwirner since the gallery announced representation in July 2020, and her first solo exhibition in France.